newrelic/nr1-workshop/lab3/INSTRUCTIONS.md

 ![Lab3 Nerdlet with Charts](../screenshots/lab3_screen06.png)

-## Interacting with the New Relic One UI
+## Step 4: Interacting with the New Relic One UI

 The NR1 library also exposes components that allow you to interact with the New Relic One UI.

 In the next few steps we'll add some UI components that updates the UI and add more detail to our charts.

-Add the following methods to your code above your render method.
+1. Add the following methods to your code above your render method.
 These will come in handy later to help us interact with the UI.

 ```javascript
     handleChange(e){